ono-midori/ono-midori.github.io/techs/zguide.md

 ...
 ```

 This example shows that the subscription filter rejects or accepts the entire multipart message (key plus data).
-You won’t get part of a multipart message, ever.
+You won't get part of a multipart message, ever.
 If you subscribe to multiple publishers and you want to know their address so that you can send them data via another socket (and this is a typical use case), create a three-part message.

 ![](./pics/zmq/fig24.png)